splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

 - For .NET applications, set environment variables.
 On Windows, set them in the process scope unless you want to enable automatic instrumentation globally for all .NET applications.

-- For Windows services, you can use ``app.config`` when supported or set environment variables using the Registry.
+- For .NET Framework applications running as Windows services, you can add settings in the ``appSettings`` block of the ``app.config`` file when supported or set environment variables using the Windows Registry.

 - For ASP.NET applications, add settings in the ``appSettings`` block of the ``web.config`` file.
 For example: